sktime/sktime/docs/source/get_involved/governance.rst

 comparison with alternative solutions, as outlined in our `template <https://github.com/sktime/enhancement-proposals/blob/master/TEMPLATE.md>`__.

-A complete STEP must always include at least a high-level design for the proposed change, not just a wishlist of features.
+In case of software interface changes, a complete STEP must always include at least a high-level design for the proposed change, not just a wishlist of features.

 Usually, we collect and discuss proposals in sktime’s `repository for enhancement-proposals <https://github.com/sktime/enhancement-proposals>`__.

-For smaller changes, such as punctual changes to the API or governance documents, the STEP can also be be part of an issue or pull request.
+For smaller changes, such as punctual changes to the API or governance documents, the STEP can also be be part of an issue or pull request header.

 .. _algorithm-inclusion-guidelines: